mkoehnenlmu/mlops_project_23/reports/README.md

 ##   Addtional

-- [ ] Revisit your initial project description.
+- [x] Revisit your initial project description.
 Did the project turn out as you wanted?

+    - We think we fulfilled all main goals we set out to achieve in the beginning.

-- [ ] Make sure all group members have a understanding about all parts of the project
+- [x] Make sure all group members have an understanding about all parts of the project

 - [x] Uploaded all your code to github